 Yes, Teacher in a Box can be accessed via any type of Wi-Fi device including smart phones.

-Some legacy issues have been found with new smart phones and tablets that no longer support Adobe Flash but thankfully very few of the TIB resources need Flash.
+Some legacy issues have been found with new smart phones and tablets that no longer support some of the Apps but thankfully very few of the TIB resources are affected.